pooyadav/LAB1/LAB1_v1/readme.md

 Next task (with sync) with our lecture 4 of SYS2, create new processes using fork command in the mmp.c and investigate how does a new process work and how much each fork command has an impact on kernel execution time and  the total time.

-further, understand what is needed to optimise this program.
+Further, understand what is needed to optimise this program.

 And discuss with your group members.
+Also please post your suggestions or questions on VLE discussion forums so we can share knowledge with others.